Are you looking for a low-cost lung transplant? Find everything about lung transplant costs in India that range from 30000 - 45000 USD.

 Success rate: Up to 50%

-1. Single lung transplantation: The simplest transplants involve transplanting one of the deceased donor's healthy lobes into the critically ill individual.
-In India, the cost of a single lung transplant ranges from Rs.
-25 to 40 lakhs ($34,000–54,000 in current exchange rates).
+1. Single lung transplantation: This procedure involves transplanting one of the healthy lobes of a deceased donor into a seriously sick patient.
+For reference, here in India, the price of a single-lung transplant is from Rs 25 to 40 lakhs (from $34,000–54,000 at current foreign exchange rates).

-2. Both-lung transplant: Known as the double lung transplant, this procedure replaces both lungs with those of the donor.
+2. Both lung transplant: This procedure is also called double lung transplantation when both lungs are changed to those of the donor.
 Such a transplant would cost anything from Rs.
-40 lakhs to 60 lakhs ($54,000-$81,000).
+40 Lakhs to 60 Lakhs ($54,000-$81,000).

-2. Hospital/Transplant Centre: The hospitals or transplant centres that perform the procedure have the potential to significantly alter the total cost.
+2. Hospital/Transplant Center: The hospitals or transplant centers that perform the procedure have the potential to significantly alter the total cost.
 Each institution may possess unique strengths and weaknesses, along with unique infrastructure resources, which could lead to significant cost differences.

-4. Operation: The cost directly covers the act of transplant surgery, which includes the fees for the surgeon, surgical team, and anesthesiologist.
-The cost would depend on the difficulty and duration of a transplant operation.
+4. Operation: The price of the transplant includes the cost of the surgery, which covers the costs of the surgeon, surgical team, and anesthesiologist.
+The cost would depend on how difficult the transplant operation is and how long it stretches out.

-5. Care post-transplant: After a transplant, everything that falls under post-transplant care, such as monitoring, medications, and follow-up visits, is necessary.
-Meanwhile, the extent and content of such continuity of care the patient undergoes postoperatively determine a greater outlay of funds than ever before.
+5. Post-transplant care: Following the transplant, patients will require everything from monitoring to medication or follow-up visits.
+Meanwhile, it is the extent and content of such continuity of care that a patient undergoes in the postoperative stage that determines a greater outlay of funds than ever before.

-Various factors, including unique circumstances and healthcare systems, influence lung transplant costs in various countries, which insurance may cover.
-Therefore, health boards, transplant centres, or hospitals can provide up-to-date cost information on lung transplants for their local residents through actual consultation.
+There are various factors, including unique peculiarities and healthcare systems, that contribute to the variation of lung transplant costs in various countries; the same is applicable to insurance coverage.
+Thus, health boards, transplant centers, or hospitals will be able to provide updated information about the costs of lung transplants for their residents through consulting actual facts directly.

 Country Name | Cost in USD - Price Range (Min-Max) |